wazo-communication/developers.wazo.io/docs/plugins/internationalization.md

 ---
 displayed_sidebar: pluginsSidebar
-pagination_next: plugins/deploy
+# pagination_next: plugins/deploy
 ---

-# Translation Support
+# Internationalization

 Using the `localizationInfo` you can add other `manifest.json` files containing translations for a specific language.